 - Set the balances when money is borrowed from a friend or a relative.

-- Set a borrow limit for anyone and thereby allow them to withdraw some amount at a specific time or predefined intervals.
+- Set a borrowing limit for anyone to withdraw some amount at a specific time or predefined intervals.

 - Transfer money on any borrowing request from the people you know (typically from within your contact list)